LIGHT SNOW TODAY... THEN, A WINTER STORM TOMORROW NIGHT

 Your First Alert Weather Forecast:

-Two rounds of snow are on the way...
-The first one arriving today will be a little “jab” from Mother Nature.
-The second round arriving late tomorrow through Saturday morning, will be more of an uppercut.

-Light snow will fall later this morning and through the first half of the afternoon.
-A slushy coating to as much as 2″ of snow will fall.
-Roads will become slippery across northeast Wisconsin, so allow for extra travel time.
-Otherwise, it’s going be cloudy and breezy, with highs in the 30s.
+Light snow that has been ongoing today, will continue through the afternoon.
+The disturbance bringing this snow is much weaker than the winter storm we will be dealing with tomorrow, but we could still see a coating to about 2″ of snowfall across the area today.
+Otherwise, it will be a cloudy and breezy afternoon with a quiet night in store for the region.

-Meanwhile, a WINTER STORM WATCH has been issued by the National Weather Service for areas NORTHWEST of the Fox Valley for late tomorrow and Saturday morning.
+Fast forward to tomorrow, WINTER STORM WATCHES have been issued by the National Weather Service for areas NORTHWEST of the Fox Valley for late tomorrow and Saturday morning.
 Whether you are in the alerted area or not, brace yourself for even more snowfall heading into the weekend.
 A large swath of 3-9″ snowfall is expected across most of the area.
 Some isolated areas across northern Wisconsin could see up to a foot!
 However, snow totals to the SOUTHEAST of Lake Winnebago will be lower than our primary forecast range.
 That’s where a wintry mix and some rain will cut into those snow totals.
 Blustery northeast winds on Saturday, may cause areas of blowing and drifting snow as this weathermaker wraps up this weekend.
 Motorists should be ready for some difficult driving Friday night and Saturday, so please plan ahead.

-Otherwise, the forecast looks quiet from Sunday and beyond...
-It’s looking like a major warm spell will arrive towards the middle of next week.
-Highs in the 40s (and maybe 50s?) will melt a large chunk of our snowpack around Wednesday and next Thursday!
+By next week, things will be looking much more quiet.
+Partly to mostly sunny skies can be expected to start the week, and temperatures will begin to rise off of south winds.
+Highs by the middle of the week will likely approach 50°, which would allow for significant melting of our snowpack.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).